-These are marijuana strains that trace their origins back to the continent of Africa.
+These are landrace marijuana strains that trace their origins back to the continent of Africa.

 1. Durban Poison

 Durban Poison is a popular landrace marijuana strain that originates from the city of Durban as far back as the 14th-century.
 Originally it was cultivated by the Khoikhoi and San community tribes.
-It has a sweet, fruity flavor and causes instant mental stimulation and upliftedness.
+It has a sweet, fruity flavor and causes instant mental stimulation and blissful effects.

-Kilimanjaro is a sativa landrace strain that is commonly referred to as the “elephant stomper” because of its hyper energizing effects.
-It traces its root back to the Kilimanjaro Mountains and was originally cultivated for religious practices and ceremonies.
+Kilimanjaro is a sativa landrace strain commonly referred to as the “elephant stomper” because of its hyper-energizing effects.
+It traces its roots back to the Kilimanjaro Mountains and was originally cultivated for religious practices and ceremonies.

 Kilimanjaro buds are heavily coated with resinous trichomes that are packed with THC-18%.
 Like other sativas, the plants grow tall and slender while the nugs are packed with phytocannabinoids.
 The effects are stimulating and may become psychedelic in high doses.

 Malawi is a landrace strain that originates from the Salima region of Malawi.
 It also goes by the name “Malawi Gold.”
 Although it is a sativa, the buds produced are usually dense and highly resinous.
 The THC may get as high as 27%.
-Grown indoors you will expect to harvest in 13 weeks while outdoors you need to wait until the end month.
+When grown indoors, you will expect to harvest in 13 weeks while outdoors you need to wait until the end month.

 Sinai is a landrace strain that was first cultivated in the Desert Mountains of Egypt.
 It can withstand very extreme conditions in hot climates such as ~100°F. The effects are intense and mind-numbing; this strain is best taken in the evenings after a hectic day at work.